dakshk22/dax_portfolio/README.md

-# [project 2] : US road accident (2016-2021) DATASET data analysis project which is having 4.2 million of data
+# [Project 2] : US Road Accident (2016-2021) DATASET data analysis project which is having 4.2 million of data
 the data is taken from kaggle website. the data cleaning and visualisation is done with python libraries.